 A Brief History of the Camino de Santiago

-Like many things that Christianity borrowed from paganism, the route from Saint-Jean-Pied-de-Port (in France) to Santiago de Compostela was repackaged and revamped; soldiers from the Roman Catholic army, the Knights' Templar, were posted all along the dangerous route.
+Like many things that Christianity has borrowed from paganism, the route from Saint-Jean-Pied-de-Port (in France) to Santiago de Compostela was repackaged and revamped.
+Soldiers from the Roman Catholic army, the Knights' Templar, were posted all along the dangerous route.
 Countless churches, monasteries and hospitals were feverishly built to aid the wayward souls of sinners and pilgrims.
-And to enrich the Vatican's coffers, undeniably.
+This all helped to enrich the Vatican's coffers by undeniably vast magnitudes.

 This makeover brought a disproportionate amount of fame to the already well-known pagan route.
-To top it off, the Roman Catholic Church began absolving surviving pilgrims of their sins and fast-tracking their souls' entry into Heaven.
+For a hefty sum, the Roman Catholic Church began absolving pilgrims of their sins and promising their souls' entry into Heaven.
 Prisoners were often sentenced to walk the Camino as a punishment, and servants could even walk off their masters' sins as surrogate pilgrims!

 In 2010, over 250 000 people walked the Camino Francés, roughly 800 kilometres from St-Jean-Pied-de-Port (in France) to Santiago de Compostela.
 To follow in their footsteps, you’ll need 4 or 5 weeks, walking an average of 22-25 kms every day.